chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

     └── ttn-lw-stack-docker.yml    # configuration file for {{% tts %}}
 ```

-> `886` is the uid and the gid of the user that runs {{% tts %}} in the Docker container.
-If you don't set these permissions, you'll get an error saying something like `open /var/lib/acme/acme_account+key<...>: permission denied`.

-### Certificates from a Certificate Authority
+## Certificates from a Certificate Authority

 If you want to use the certificate (`cert.pem`) and key (`key.pem`) that you already have, you also need to set these permissions.